How to Create Tech Packs for Fashion: 7-Step Guide

 Effortless Version Control

 Track every revision and update effortlessly, so you always know exactly what changed, when, and by whom.
-Onbrand’s built-in version control gives your team complete visibility, streamlining approvals and eliminating guesswork.
+Onbrand PLM’s built-in version control gives your team complete visibility, streamlining approvals and eliminating guesswork.

 Flexible Vendor Management

-Book your personalized demo today and start building smarter tech packs with Onbrand.
+Book your personalized demo today and start building tech packs up to 55% faster with Onbrand.

 FAQs About How to Create Tech Packs for Fashion